 Mixed Bilateral Incomplete and Complete Cleft Lip

-Austin children born with a bilateral cleft lip may present with a complete cleft on one side, and an incomplete cleft on the other side.
+Children born with a bilateral cleft lip may present with a complete cleft on one side, and an incomplete cleft on the other side.
 While this also affects eating, drinking, and speech, it can be addressed with surgery around ages 3-4 months.

 Call Us for More Information

 As you can see, there are several different ways a cleft lip can present.
 While surgery is often performed around the same age for all diagnoses, different techniques are performed depending on your child’s exact diagnosis.
-To learn more, contact our office in Austin today at (512) 600-2888.
+To learn more, contact our office today at (512) 600-2888.